-- 4.12 Upon discovery of Treasure CA will notify the client and the curator immediately.
+4.14 Upon discovery of Treasure CA will notify the client and the curator immediately.
 CA will comply fully with the provisions of the Treasure Act 1996 and the Code of Practice referred to therein.
-Findings will be reported to the coroner within 14 days. - 4.13 Upon completion of the evaluation all trenches will be backfilled by mechanical excavator.
+Findings will be reported to the coroner within 14 days.